 In carbon markets today, there is rampant double-counting and fraud.
 Companies routinely count emissions reductions against their carbon emissions after someone in their supply chain has done the same thing.

-In the Nori market, there can only ever be one owner at a time of a Carbon Removal Certificate (CRC).
-Once the supplier sells it to a buyer, it becomes non-transferable, and can never be sold again.
+In the Nori market, there can only ever be one owner at a time of a Nori Removal Tonne (NRT).
+One NRT represents one tonne of CO2e removed from the atmosphere and stored for at least 10 years.
+Once the supplier sells an NRT to a buyer, it becomes non-transferable, and can never be sold again.
 No longer can buyers of these certificates claim emissions reductions that were paid for by someone else.
-Whoever owns the CRC is the entity who can claim publicly that they’ve been responsible for removing a tonne of CO2.
+Whoever owns the NRT is the entity who can claim publicly that they’ve been responsible for removing a tonne of CO2.

 Yes, it would be possible to do this in a centralized database.
-But that’s exactly what the current carbon registries use, and yet somehow the double-counting continues.
-By building this application on a blockchain, everyone involved can completely trust that there is only one owner of the CRC.
+But that’s exactly what the current carbon registries use, and yet the double-counting continues.
+By building this application on a blockchain, everyone involved can completely trust that there is only one owner of the NRT.

 Nori is a market operator, not a broker

-Another useful aspect of the blockchain is that by using smart contracts, Nori is able to take a role whereby we never actually take ownership of the CRCs.
+Another useful aspect of the blockchain is that by using smart contracts, Nori is able to take a role whereby we never actually take ownership of the NRTs.
 We’ve written previously about our open-source framework for an atomic swap marketplace.
-This enables the seamless transfer of the CRC for a NORI token between buyer and seller.
+This enables the seamless transfer of the NRTs for a NORI token between buyer and seller.
 All without Nori ever touching either asset.

-This is partially useful to Nori so that we avoid any regulatory requirements that exist for brokering in a commodity like the CRC.
+This is partially useful to Nori so that we avoid any regulatory requirements that exist for brokering in a commodity like the NRT.
 But this is also a benefit to the users of the platform.
-They can trust—because of the open-source nature of the smart contract—that the exchange of NORI for CRC is truly a bilateral agreement solely between the buyer and supplier.
+They can trust—because of the open-source nature of the smart contract—that the exchange of NORI for NRT is truly a bilateral agreement solely between the buyer and supplier.